Shennong: Popular culture

 Shennong is said to have played a part in the creation of the guqin, together with Fuxi and the Yellow Emperor.
 Scholarly works mention that the paternal family of famous Song dynasty General Yue Fei traced their origins back to Shennong.

 Places

-Shennong is associated with certain geographic localities including Shennongjia, in Hubei, where the rattan ladder which he used to climb the local mountain range is supposed to have transformed into a vast forest.
+Shennong is associated with certain geographic localities including Shennongjia, in Hubei, where the Calamoideae ladder which he used to climb the local mountain range is supposed to have transformed into a vast forest.
 The Shennong Stream flows from here into the Yangtze River.